spartanmayo/recursionschemes-1/recursionTalk.md

 case class Mult(x: Ring, y: Ring) extends Ring
 ```

+Of course, the `Zero` and `One` can be used interchagely with `Elem(0)` and `ELem(1)`, but we prefere to mark this two elements as special, because they are the neutral elements of addition and multiplication.

 As we have comment in the previous section, we want to separate the base cases for the recursive steps.
-For this porpouse, lets imagine that our base type is Int and we want to implemente it sum and mult operations.
+For this porpouse, lets imagine that our base type is `Int` and we want to implement sum and product operations.
 It can be defined in scala as the following:

 ```scala
 sealed trait RingF[+A]